janusnic/vagrant_debian_wheezy_rvm/README.md

 ## WARNING
 File syncing does not work with certain older versions of VirtualBox.
 If the file syncing does not work for you, replace your old version of VirtualBox with the latest one.

-## Date of most recent release
-10/20/2014

-## Versions of Software used as of the most recent release:
-* debian-wheezy-rvm Vagrant base box: 0.0.0
-* VirtualBox: 4.3.18
-* Vagrant: 1.6.5
+File syncing works for me in version 4.3.18, but I had problems in version 4.1.18.

 ## Getting started